elyarenom3/Brake-Temp-Model/README.md

 ### Improvements

-I spent around three hours on this, as was suggested in the document, but if I had more time I would:
+I spent around three hours on this, as was suggested in the document, but if I was allowed more time I would:

 1. **Create a lap identifier** by looking at the track and then matching up its turns to left and right braking data, as the left tyre heats more when making a right turn and vice versa so I could probably identify a lap by looking at a given pattern of left and right turns repeating.
 I tried using peak detection, clustering and a Fourier transform to identify repeating patterns but it was inconclusive.